 To use an analogy, programme risk management is like knocking a missile out of the sky as it comes over the horizon, whereas issue management is like implementing a contingency plan for clearing up the mess from the resulting craters.

 Any programme or project which significantly changes, or “transforms” the business operations of an organisation will expose the business to most risk.
 This is due to two reasons:

-- Risk is increased to current operations (which have to accept the changes whilst continuing to run the business)
+- Risk is increased to current operations (which have to accept the changes whilst continuing to run the business).

 - Risk is heightened for the project which is trying to change those same business operations as there will often be push back at crucial stages such as testing.

-Our processes and techniques
+Our programme and project risk management processes and techniques

 The ABCD risk management process can be used for all projects and programmes; i.e. ABCD is fully scaleable, in that it handles all the hierarchies and escalations that traditional methods normally fail to address and therefore ensures that management can “see the wood for the trees”.

-Why the De-Risk approach works
+Why the De-Risk ABCD risk management process works

-The implementation of ABCD also allows De-Risk to work with you to make the programme risk management process as flexible and adaptable as possible, ensuring significant risks to the project or programme are identified and controlled at the correct time.
+The implementation of ABCD also allows De-Risk to work with you to make the programme risk management process as flexible and adaptable as possible, ensuring significant and specific risks to the project or programme are identified and controlled at the correct time.